Ireland gender pay key points

 Equal pay at Bank of America

-Gender pay gap reporting is not the same as equal pay for equal work analysis.
+Gender pay is not the same as equal pay.
 The gender pay gap is the difference in men and women’s compensation on an aggregate basis without adjusting for role, seniority or performance.
 Bank of America is committed to equal pay for equal work.
 We maintain robust policies and practices reinforcing our commitment, including independent analyses from outside experts to ensure that we pay equitably, with oversight from our Board and senior leaders.

 For more information on how we are investing in women, please see the Human Capital Management Update within our Annual Report and our Investing in Women page.